plamber/plamber.github.io/_posts/2020-04-06-Install-Multiple-Node-Versions-On-Windows.md

 - Uninstall existing npm install location (e.g. "C:\Users\<user>\AppData\Roaming\npm")
 - [Download](https://github.com/coreybutler/nvm/releases) the latest version of nvm for Windows and install it

 After installing nvm, I have to install the desired Node instances using a PowerShell command prompt <b>in an administrative context</b>.
-I need Node v10.0.0 for SPFx and Node v12.16.1 for Office 365 CLI.
+I need Node v10.19.0 for SPFx and Node v12.16.1 for Office 365 CLI.
 Therefore, I executing these commands.

 ```
-# installs the node version 10.0.0 in 32 bit
+# installs the node version 10.19.0
-nvm install 10.0.0 32
+nvm install 10.19.0
-nvm use 10.0.0 32
+nvm use 10.19.0
+npm install -g yo gulp
-npm install gulp-cli g
+npm install -g @microsoft/generator-sharepoint
+gulp trust-dev-cert

-# installs the node version 12.16.1 in 32 bit
+# installs the node version 12.16.1
-nvm install 12.16.1 32
+nvm install 12.16.1
-nvm use 12.16.1 32
+nvm use 12.16.1
-npm install gulp-cli g
+npm install -g gulp-cli
 ```

 The commands above install the desired Node versions and the global utilities required by both Node versions.